IRTF-HRPC/drafts/draft-association.md

-Given that our current research proposition is that "the Internet infrastructure significantly impacts the ability of people to exercise the human rights to freedom of association and assembly', we therefore aim to test the relationship between protocols and association through a case-selection method, where we have adopted a purposive sampling approach, aimed at the typicality and paradigmatic nature of the cases {{SeawrightGerring}}
+Given that our current research proposition is that "the Internet infrastructure significantly impacts the ability of people to exercise the human rights to freedom of association and assembly', we therefore aim to discuss the relationship between protocols and association by analyzing some protocols that we consider to have been built to enable association in groups.
-to help us achieve an attempt at an an ethnography of infrastructure
-{{Star}}.
 Subsequently we analyze the cases through the theoretical framework provided in the literature review and based on that provide recommendations based on the findings.